aspnet/SignalR/specs/HubProtocol.md

 | `CancelInvocation`    | Caller         | Sent by the client to cancel a streaming invocation on the server.                                                             |
 | `Ping`                | Caller, Callee | Sent by either party to check if the connection is active.                                                                     |

-After opening a connection to the server the client must send a `Negotiation` message to the server as its first message.
-The negotiation message is **always** a JSON message and contains the name of the format (protocol) that will be used for the duration of the connection.
-If the server does not support the protocol requested by the client or the first message received from the client is not a `Negotiation` message the server must close the connection.
+After opening a connection to the server the client must send a `HandshakeRequest` message to the server as its first message.
+The handshake message is **always** a JSON message and contains the name of the format (protocol) that will be used for the duration of the connection.
+The server will reply with a `HandshakeResponse`, also always JSON, containing an error if the server does not support the protocol.
+If the server does not support the protocol requested by the client or the first message received from the client is not a `HandshakeRequest` message the server must close the connection.

-The `Negotiation` message contains the following properties:
+The `HandshakeRequest` message contains the following properties:

 * `protocol` - the name of the protocol to be used for messages exchanged between the server and the client